AdobeDocs/cc-everywhere/src/pages/reference/CCEverywhere/miniEditor/index.md

 # miniEditor

 This interface has all the APIs used to embed our editing modules in your own application.
+Please be aware that this release is a public beta, and we anticipate further modifications to certain API signatures.
+Additional breaking changes may occur in the future.

 ## createImageFromText